-Planning to complete a challenge in a swim event, a bike event or a run event can seem pretty simple to some – but put all three disciplines together and add some strength & conditioning into the mix and simply setting up a training plan can be pretty daunting!
+Planning to complete a challenge in a swim event, a bike event or a run event can seem pretty simple to some – but put all three disciplines together and training for a triathlon can be pretty daunting!

 So, how do you split your training time if you are now focused on embarking on your first triathlon?
 Triathlon Coaching UK co-founder and coach, Matt Sanderson has some first timer tips.